An Honor with a Mixed Message

-Virginia probably had mixed feelings about being named, “Member of the British Empire,” (MBE) in July 1943, just after being liberated from Spanish prison.
+Virginia probably had mixed feelings about being named, “Member of the British Empire,” (MBE) in July 1943, just after escaping from France and being liberated from Spanish prison.
 She richly deserved the honor, one of the UK’s highest, for her espionage and selfless acts of courage that saved countless lives.
 But for a seasoned spy used to living in the shadows, the public spotlight of the MBE could blow her cover and spell the end of her career as an undercover agent in France–or anywhere else in Europe.

 Virginia probably was suspicious that the MBE was the British equivalent of a “gold watch”–the capstone of her career, her spy boss’ pat on the head for a job well done–and she wasn’t through with France.
 She had left her agents behind, an act which spawns tremendous guilt in any spy that handles clandestine agents, and she desperately wanted to be part of the final chapter in the liberation of France.